aloha-fim/speculator/README.md

 More of this - "See my classification system to identify beds, kithen, etc?"
 "Okay.
 Wait.
 No. Let's not train the model.
 Vector image output only."

-We are creating and building upon the code set together to produce a more robust application.
+We are focusing on how to make the best product possible, working on the code set together as a team, to produce a more robust application.
 ```
 [logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text"